Estimated reading time: 5 minutes

 The trigger to spray is bud-swell.
 Different varieties reach bud-swell at different times, which is where the skill comes in.

-Depending on where you live and which varieties you have, your trees may already have reached (or be past) bud-swell by mid-winter.
+Depending on where you live and which varieties you have, your trees may reach bud-swell by mid-winter.

 It’s important to be responsive to your trees and the weather conditions, rather than relying on the calendar definition of “spring”.